bodrick/awesome/README.md

 *   [Gerenios/AADInternals](https://github.com/Gerenios/AADInternals) - AADInternals PowerShell module for administering Azure AD and Office 365
 *   [Azure/azure-vm-scripts](https://github.com/Azure/azure-vm-scripts) - Repository of custom scripts for managing Azure virtual machines and related infrastructure.
 *   [bigfix/restapi-examples](https://github.com/bigfix/restapi-examples) - A collection of examples to demonstrate the usage of the HCL BigFix RESTAPI
-*   [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, easy to use powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows experience.
+*   [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, easy to use PowerShell script to remove pre-installed apps from windows, disable telemetry, remove Bing from windows search as well as perform various other changes to declutter and improve your windows experience.
 This script works for both windows 10 and windows 11.
 *   [MethodsAndPractices/vsteam](https://github.com/MethodsAndPractices/vsteam) - PowerShell module for accessing Azure DevOps Services and Azure DevOps Server (formerly VSTS or TFS)
 *   [gngrninja/PSFolderSize](https://github.com/gngrninja/PSFolderSize) - This module will allow you to get folder sizes and export information easily via PowerShell
 *   [EliteLoser/GetSTFolderSize](https://github.com/EliteLoser/GetSTFolderSize) - Get folder sizes blazingly fast with PowerShell